exopacket/easy_encrypt_cpp/README.md

 # easy_encrypt_cpp

-Easy one line function calls for AES Encryption, SHA hashes, MD5 hashes, key generation, encoding and other utilities using the OpenSSL 3 library.
+Easy one line function calls for AES Encryption, SHA hashes, MD5 hashes, RSA Public Key encryption with Private Key decryption, key generation, encoding and other utilities using the OpenSSL 3 library.

 # the EasyEncrypt class